TomPace101/nanopore_diffusion/notes.md

 - Do the surface figures automatically, but the 3D views manually.
 - Find a decent 3D cad program that can display things nicely, which may not exist

+## Results organization

-_maybe_ maybe the result figures and discussion should be a separate document.
+Maybe the result figures and discussion should be a separate document.
 That way, the problem description could be generated before the analyses are run.

 You could even set it up so that the document that requires completed runs